-A visit to the picturesque, aptly-named neighborhood of Little Venice should be at the top of your list.
+One of the best things to do in Colmar is a visit to the picturesque, aptly-named neighborhood of Little Venice.
 Characterized by La Lauch canal, Little Venice looks like a real-life picture book.
 You'll struggle to put down your camera as you pass by the absolutely stunning, colorful, half-timbered buildings and winding canal.
 Stroll along the cobbled streets and alleys of the center of town and sample some Alsatian biscuits and charcuterie from some of the local shops.

 Alternatively, enjoy a peaceful trip along the canal on one of the small wooden canal boats parked by the Saint Pierre bridge.
 Sit at the front for the best views and enjoy gently gliding under the flower-boxes of the surrounding sherbet-colored houses.
 As well as supplying water to the town, the canal was also useful to merchants and traders, such as butchers, fishmongers and tanners, helping them move their goods from one place to another.
 The town's covered market even has steps leading down to the canal, where goods are received and then sold.
 The market is also an ideal lunch spot, allowing you to sample some delicious fresh local cuisine.